-Sales and marketing - Sales and marketing expenses for the quarter ended December 31, 2019 decreased by \$138, or 14%, to \$822, from \$960 for the comparative period in 2018.
-For the quarter ended December 31, 2019, the average full time equivalent employee headcount devoted to sales and marketing was 16 as compared to 18 employees over the comparative period in 2018.
-The decrease in expense for the quarter ended December 31, 2019 is attributed to decrease in variable compensation relating to revenue and also due to reduced marketing awareness expenses.
-During the fiscal year ended December 31, 2019, sales and marketing expenses decreased by \$445, or 12%, to \$3,176, compared to \$3,621, over the comparative period in 2018.
-For the fiscal year ended December 31, 2019, the average full time equivalent employee headcount devoted to sales and marketing was 15 as compared to 18 for the comparative period in 2018.
-The decrease in the expense for the fiscal year ended December 31, 2019 is attributed to decrease in variable compensation relating to revenues and also due to reduced marketing was 15 as compared to 18 for the comparative period in 2018.
-The decrease in the expense for the fiscal year ended December 31, 2019 is attributed to decrease in variable compensation relating to revenues and also due to reduced marketing awareness expenses.
+Sales and marketing - Sales and marketing expenses for the quarter ended December 31, 2020 decreased by \$212, or 26%, to \$610, from \$822 for the comparative period in 2019.
+For the quarter ended December 31, 2020, the average full time equivalent employee headcount devoted to sales and marketing was 11, as compared to 16 for the comparative period in 2019.
+During the fiscal year ended December 31, 2020, sales and marketing expenses decreased by \$633, or 20%, to \$2,543, compared to \$3,176, over the comparative period in 2019.
+During the fiscal year ended December 31, 2020, sales and marketing the fiscal year ended December 31, 2020, the average full time equivalent employee headcount devoted to sales and marketing was 12, as compared to 15 employees over the comparative period in 2019.
+The decrease in the expense for the quarter and fiscal year ended December 31, 2020 is mainly due to the decrease of payroll expenses, as well as variable compensation relating to revenues, decrease in travel expenses and funding received under CEWS.

-General and administrative, net - General and administrative ("G&A") expenses for the quarter ended December 31, 2019 decreased by \$415, or 31% to \$907, from \$1,322 for the comparative period in 2018.
-For the quarter ended December 31, 2019 the average full time equivalent employee headcount devoted to general and administrative was 18 as compared to 22 for the comparative period in 2018.
-During the fiscal year ended December 31, 2019, G&A expenses decreased by \$1,247, or 24%, to \$3,915, compared to \$5,162, over the comparative period in 2018.
-For the fiscal year ended December 31, 2019 the average full time equivalent employee headcount devoted to general and administrative was 18 as compared to 22 for the comparative period in 2018.
-The decrease in the expense for the quarter and fiscal year ended December 31, 2019 was not only due to the decrease in the employee headcount but also due to the change in the accounting for leases now presented as depreciation of right-of-use assets and financial expense following the adoption of IFRS 16, effective January 1, 2019.
+General and administrative - General and administrative ("G&A") expenses for the quarter ended December 31, 2020 decreased by \$109, or 12%, to \$798, from \$907 for the comparative period in 2019.
+For the quarter ended December 31, 2020, the average full time equivalent employee headcount devoted to general and administrative was 17, as compared to 18 for the comparative period in 2019.
+The decrease in the expenses is mainly due to the decrease of payroll expenses, as well as due to the funding received under CEWS.
+During the fiscal year ended December 31, 2020, G&A expenses decreased by \$189, or 5%, to \$3,726, compared to \$3,915, over the comparative period in 2019.
+During the fiscal year ended December 31, 2020 the average full time equivalent employee headcount devoted to general and administrative was 17, as compared to 18 for the comparative period in 2019.
+The decrease in the expenses as well as due to a decrease in payroll expenses as well as funding received under CEWS, offset by certain costs incurred in connection with the review of strategic and financial alternatives initiated in September 2019.